-The US Food and Drug Administration has authorized two vaccines — one developed by Moderna and one by Pfizer-BioNTech — to fight COVID-19, but a number of drug companies and laboratories are looking to throw another candidate into the mix.
+The US Food and Drug Administration has authorized three vaccines — by Moderna, Pfizer-BioNTech, and Johnson & Johnson — to fight COVID-19.
+A number of drug companies and laboratories are looking to throw another candidate into the mix.
 Here’s more information on the vaccine front-runners, including their estimated efficacy, dose regimen, and clinical trial timeline.

 Click here for more of the Globe’s COVID-19 coverage and resources.

 Efficacy: 94.1 percent

 Dose: 2 shots, 4 weeks apart